bhisaac/5eFP/5eFP-SRD.md

 ## Rage (Encounter, Cooldown 2)

 In battle, you fight with primal ferocity.
-When you take the Attack action on your turn, you can choose to first enter into a rage for the rest of the encounter.
+When you take the Attack action on your turn, you can choose to first enter into a rage.

 While raging, you gain the following benefits if you aren’t wearing armor:
 - You have advantage on STR checks.